 Unfortunately, for most of us, it's inevitable that we will experience sleeplessness at some point in our lives.
 Particularly for those who struggle with falling asleep at night, bed time comes hand in hand with sleeplessness.
-And, when we are greeted by sleeplessness we tend to enter a relentless cycle: we can't sleep, so we worry about not being able to sleep, which in turn keeps us from sleeping, and so on and so forth…
+And, when we are greeted by sleeplessness frequently, we tend to enter a relentless cycle: we can't sleep, so we worry about not being able to sleep, which in turn keeps us from sleeping, and so on and so forth…

 Beyond letting stress consume us during the day, it's also a challenge to leave our work-related stress at the office.
 Here's where mindfulness comes in, yet again.
-Researchers have found that practicing daytime mindfulness and performing intermittent mindfulness exercising can help increase our ability to detach ourselves from work at the end of the day, allowing us to relax during the evening and ultimately allowing for sleep improvements.
+Researchers have found that practicing daytime mindfulness and performing intermittent mindfulness exercising can help increase our ability to detach ourselves from work at the end of the day, thus allowing us to relax during the evening and ultimately allowing for sleep improvements.

 In add addition to reducing overall stress, recent studies have identified links between mindfulness practices and changes in cortisol levels, which in turn have helped improve sleep quality.
 Cortisol is a hormone that stimulates alertness and is important to the regulation of the body's 24-hour sleep-wake cycle.
-Managing our cortisol levels allows us to maintain our body's natural cycle, allowing us to get the proper sleep we need to function at our best every day.
+So, managing our cortisol levels allows us to maintain our body's natural cycle and get the proper sleep we need to function at our best every day.

 Before treating sleep disorders with medications, which can cause a slew of unpleasant side effects, first try incorporating mindfulness into your daily routine.
 Several sleep studies have shown that mindfulness-based treatments can lead to significant sleep gains, including reductions in total wake times.
 In addition to reducing insomnia, mindfulness can improve sleep quality, increase sleep times and cause better sleep efficiency.